Spread the love

 Security, housing, and education

-Seychelles’ defense forces are made up of an army, a coast guard (including naval and airborne wings), and a national guard.
+Seychelles’ defence forces are made up of an army, a coast guard (including naval and airborne wings), and a national guard.
 There is no conscription; military service is voluntary, and individuals are generally eligible at age 18 (although younger individuals may serve with parental consent).

 In general, homes play a highly visible part in maintaining traditional Seychellois life.
 Many old colonial houses are well preserved, although corrugated iron roofs have generally replaced the indigenous palm thatch.
-Groups tend to gather on the verandahs of their houses, which are generally recognized as social centres.
+Groups tend to gather on the verandas of their houses, which are generally recognized as social centres.

 The basis of the school system is a free, compulsory, 10-year public school education.
 Education standards have risen steadily, and nearly all children of primary-school age attend school.
 The country’s first university, the University of Seychelles, began accepting students in 2009.
 The literacy rate in Seychelles is significantly higher than the regional and global averages for both men and women.